polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/create-a-pallet.md

 > **Note:** You can also manually set the node URL in Polkadot-JS Apps by navigating to the
 > **Settings** tab, and have the **remote node/endpoint to connect to** set to **Local Node**.

+Congrats!
+You have created and integrated a new pallet inside it's own create for your node!
+If you want to see a solution to get to this step [here is one to compare to](https://github.com/substrate-developer-hub/substrate-node-template/tree/tutorials/solutions/create-a-pallet) using FRAME v1 macros.

 ## Publish Your Pallet

 Once your pallet is no longer in test phase, you should consider publishing it to GitHub or